rohkea/6x12-font-lab/chinese-font-editor/prepare-database/README.md

 after this, you need to run the perl script to convert it into SQL, and run that SQL.

+In the end, run `create_indexes.sql` to make accessing existing data faster.
+Don't run it in the beginning, it will slow down bulk data import.

 Example (for bash):

     ./generate_font_sql.rb